hmbotelho/FIS_analysis/README.md

 8. Click ![Step](./img/CP/step.png) until reaching the DisplayDataOnImage module.

 9. The **DisplayDataOnImage** module is involved in object-level quality control.
-The user may select any object feature to overlay it on top of each organoid.
-This assists the user's decision on selecting thresholds to exclude undesired objects.
+Any object feature can be overlaid on top of the miroscopy image to inform the selection of thresholds to exclude undesired objects.

 10. The **FilterObjects** module allows excluding individual organoids based on fluorescence intensity of morphological features.
 In the `Category` and `Measurement` boxes select the feature chosen in step 9.
 In `Minimum value` and `Maximum value` insert the range of allowed values.
 Organoids with values outside this range will be discarded.
-Below is an example where  [FormFactor](http://cellprofiler-manual.s3.amazonaws.com/CellProfiler-3.0.0/modules/measurement.html) allows for a perfect discrimination of live (FormFactor ≥ 0.5) and dead (FormFactor = 0.22) organoids.

     ![FilterObjects](./img/CP/FilterObjects_pannel_witharrow.png)
-    *An example where objects with FormFactor > 0.3 were approved thereby excluding irregular structures surrounded by cell clumps from the analysis (arrowhead).
+    *An example where objects with [FormFactor](http://cellprofiler-manual.s3.amazonaws.com/CellProfiler-3.0.0/modules/measurement.html) > 0.3 were approved thereby excluding irregular structures surrounded by cell clumps from the analysis (arrowhead).
 Segmentation masks show the identified objects from the segmentation step (`organoids_prelim`) and identified objects by applying the quality control criteria (`organoids`).
 Panels show a portion of the images from [well H4, #88](./demo_dataset/03-images_renamed/demoplate_01/W0088--fsk_809--0.32/P001--fsk_809--0.32) from the demonstration dataset.*

     **Disable the filtering by entering excessively low or high values.**